SerovMOEX/FAST_dissector/README.md

 # FAST_dissector
-Simple wireshark dissector allowing to find sequence gaps
+Simple wireshark dissector.
+Allows to find sequence gaps in FAST flow

  This dissector is useful only for problem detection.
-It analyzes MsgSeqNum, find losses and duplications.
+It analyzes only MsgSeqNum, find losses and duplications.

  Results of analysis is placed in moexfast.diag